Police Officer Michael J. Califano Memorial Bridge: Description

+History

 The bridge was built in 2000, replacing an older span.
 It is of a steel stringer design.
 It is 169 ft long, and is owned and maintained by the New York State Department of Transportation.

 In 2011, the bridge was named the Police Officer Michael J. Califano Memorial Bridge in honor of Officer Michael Califano, who was killed on the line of duty nearby when a truck crashed into his vehicle.
-The bill which proposed naming the bridge was drafted by New York State Senator Charles J. Fuschillo Jr. and New York State Assemblywoman Michelle Schimel, and it was co-sponsored by Senators Kemp Hannon, Carl L. Marcellino, Jack M. Martins, and Dean G. Skelos.
+The bill which proposed naming the bridge was drafted by New York State Senator Charles J. Fuschillo Jr. and New York State Assemblywoman Michelle Schimel.
+It was co-sponsored by Senators Kemp Hannon, Carl L. Marcellino, Jack M. Martins, and Dean G. Skelos.
 It was signed and ultimately approved by Governor Andrew M. Cuomo.